 Try to find an unoccupied spot without footsteps and slide trails in the front area.
 I noticed that it was actually easier to sandboard down the steeper dunes, so I would recommend keeping that in mind when looking for your spot on the dunes.

-Also be sure to wax the board every few runs or it will get struck in the sand.
+Also, be sure to wax the board every few runs or it will get stuck in the sand.
 I forgot to do it in the beginning and the board ended up buried in the sand by the time I was down half the sand dune.
 Wear sunglasses or tinted goggles while sandboarding to keep the sand out of your eyes and to protect your eyes from the sunlight that is reflected by the white sand.
-It is a really bright environment and after a while it hurts to look at the dunes.
+It is a really bright environment and after a while, it hurts to look at the dunes.

 Motorized vehicles are usually on the further away sand dunes, but it is best to keep your eyes open in case a vehicle is on the dunes closer to Lancelin.
-Also keep in mind that there are no facilities on location.
+Also, keep in mind that there are no facilities at the location.

 What to Wear to the Lancelin Sand Dunes?